|Q. What Does my Order Status Mean?

 it will contain just the core part number.
 Either way, they will not

-always match exactly, and it does not mean you have recieved the wrong part.
+always match exactly, and it does not mean you have received the wrong part.

 |Q. A couple of the shocks

-I recieved did not have a dust boot, is this ok?
+I received did not have a dust boot, is this ok?

 A. Not all shocks will have a dust cover.
 On some